ibm-cloud-docs/assistant/deploy-web-link.md

     A separate web browser tab opens that contains a chat widget implementation of your assistant.

-    **Attention**: If your service instance is hosted in London, then you must edit the preview link URL.
-The URL includes a region code for the region where the instance is hosted.
-Because instances in London are syndicated to Dallas, you must replace the `eu-gb` reference in the URL with `us-south` for the web page to render properly.
+    **Attention**: If your service instance was created in the United Kingdom data center before 13 December 2018 or in Sydney before 7 May 2018, then you must edit the preview link URL.
+The URL includes a location code for the data center where the instance is hosted.
+Because instances in London and Sydney were syndicated to Dallas, you must replace the `eu-gb` or `au-syd` reference in the URL with `us-south` for the web page to render properly.

 1. Submit test utterances to see how the assistant responds.